-Students who elect English I must apply on Monday, Tuesday, or Wednesday of registration week for assignment to sections.
+Students who elect English I must apply at Roberts 292 on Monday, Tuesday, or Wednesday of registration week for assignment to sections.
 Registration in the course is in charge of Mr. Baldwin.

 Public Speaking (Public Speaking 1).
 Throughout the year.
 Credit three hours a term.
 Not open to freshmen.
 Accepted for required expression.
 First term: M W F 9 10 11 12 or T Th S 9 10 11.
 Second term: M W F 9 10 11 12 or T Th S 9 10.
-Professor Wichelns, and Assistant Professors Muchmore and Wagner.
+Rooms to be announced.
+Professor Wichelms, Assistant Professors Muchmore, Wagner, and Thomas, and Mr. Wallace.